dimsemenov/PhotoSwipe/docs/options.md

 See [getting started](getting-started.md) and [data sources](data-sources.md) for examples.

-### gallerySelector
+### gallery

-String.
-CSS selector.
+Element, NodeList, or CSS selector (string) for the gallery element.
+The legacy version of the option (`gallerySelector`) can also be used.

-### childSelector
+### children

-String|false.
-CSS selector for elements within `gallerySelector`.
+Element, NodeList, or CSS selector (string) for elements within `gallery`.
 For example, link elements.
-If not defined or set to false - root `gallerySelector` node will be used.
+If not defined or set to false - root `gallery` node will be used.

 ### pswpModule